5 Datasets

 pums_by_year_location_age 0.8

 This time the differences were a lot more marked!
-As you can see in the table above, it’s the variables most commonly used for filtering which partitions have the most impact on.
+As you can see in Table 5.5, it’s the variables most commonly used for filtering which partitions have the most impact on.

 We don’t recommend repartitioning your data every time you want to run a query on your dataset, as the overhead of time spent rewriting the data to disk means it probably won’t be worth it.
 What we’d recommend instead is thinking about which variables you use most frequently in calls to filter() in your analyses, and store your data in partitions based on these variables.